Search publications

 Author(s): Greenlaw KM; Puschmann S; Coffey EBJ;

 Hearing-in-noise perception is a challenging task that is critical to human function, but how the brain accomplishes it is not well understood.
-A candidate mechanism proposes that the neural representation of an attended auditory stream is enhanced relative ...
+A candidate mechanism proposes that the neural representation of an attended auditory stream is enhanced relative to background sound via a combination of bottom-up and top-down mechanisms.
+To date, few studies ha ...

 Article GUID: 37215227